-Administrative and general expenses increased 8.5% in 2022 compared to 2021.
-This change was due to higher labor costs and higher administrative costs charged to us by Oglethorpe and GSOC.
-Administrative and general expenses increased by 2% in 2021 compared to 2020.
+Administrative and general expenses increased 14.8% in 2023 compared to 2022.
+This change was due to an increase in labor related costs as well as Georgia Transmission's portion of allocated costs from GSOC.
+Administrative and general expenses increased 8.5% in 2022 compared to 2021 due to higher labor costs and higher administrative costs charged to us by Oglethorpe Power and GSOC.

+In 2023, depreciation and amortization expenses were 8.7% higher than 2022 due to additions to plant that resulted in a larger depreciable fixed asset base.
 Depreciation and amortization expenses decreased by 17.9% in 2022 compared to 2021 due to lower depreciation rates offset by a larger depreciable asset base.
-Depreciation and amortization expenses increased by 3.9% in 2021 compared to 2020 due to additions to plant that resulted in a larger depreciable asset base.